rsdoiel/antennaApp/antenna.1.md

 unpost COLLECTION_FILE URL
 : Remove an item from a collection using the URL associated with the item.

+page COLLECTION_FILE FILEPATH
+: This will create a standalone HTML page using the collection YAML for rendering and the FILEPATH containing the Markdown file for content.
+It does not result an an RSS file and is not included in a collection's items table.

 The following commands are related to producing a link blog static website.